fernando-mc/fernandomc.com/content/reading-list.md

 9. The Water Dancer - Ta-Nehisi Coates
 10. The Song of Achilles - Madeline Miller
 11. Inventing Latinos: A New Story of American Racism - Laura E. Gómez
-12. Rhythm of War
+12. Rhythm of War - Brandon Sanderson
-13. Empire of Gold
+13. Empire of Gold - S. A. Chakraborty
-14. Foundryside
+14. Foundryside - Robert Jackson Bennett
-15. The Library at Mount Char
+15. The Library at Mount Char - Scott Hawkins
-16. The Tower of Swallows
+16. The Tower of Swallows - Andrzej Sapkowski
-17. Station Eleven
+17. Station Eleven - Emily St. John Mandel
-18. Who Rules the World?
+18. Who Rules the World? - Noam Chomsky
-19. Words Are My Matter
+19. Words Are My Matter - Ursula K. Le Guin
+20. Gifts - Ursula K. Le Guin
+21. The Wave in the Mind - Ursula K. Le Guin
+22. The Eye of the Heron - Ursula K. Le Guin
+23. The Jakarta Method - Vincent Bevins

 **Read in 2020**